-Some studies show the average consumer’s score dropping anywhere between 65 and 125 points during the debt settlement process.
+Some studies show the average consumer’s credit score drops between 65 and 125 points during the debt settlement process.

 And in a worst-case scenario, you could have a lawsuit filed against you for the amount owed.
 If the creditor wins the suit, you may be subject to having your wages garnished to pay off your debt.

 If you decide to work with a debt settlement company, there are few things to look out for to make sure you’re working with a reputable one.
 First, look for companies that are licensed to do business in your state.
 That will help narrow your list down right from the get-go.

 It’s also important to find out if the debt settlement company has a minimum debt amount it requires.
 Most companies require you to have at least $7,500 to $10,000 in debt, although some do work with lower amounts.

 Check Out Our Top Picks:

 Next, dig deeply to understand the company’s fee structure.
 It might be helpful to scour the website and talk to a customer service representative with any follow-up questions you may have.